Capstone-Project-Asset-Tokenization/Asset-Tokenization/README.md

 ## Complexity and Technical Challenges
 The project presents significant challenges due to its multidisciplinary nature, including:
 - **Blockchain Integration**: Implementing Ethereum blockchain technology to record asset ownership.
-- **Smart Contract Development**: Crafting smart contracts for asset tokenization processes.
+- **Smart Contract Development**: Crafting smart contracts using Solidity for asset tokenization.
 - **User Interface**: Creating an intuitive interface for easy asset tokenization.
 - **Regulatory Compliance**: Ensuring adherence to legal standards in asset tokenization.
 - **Interoperability**: Achieving compatibility with various blockchain networks and standards.